Reverse Proxy Solution for Safari

 Example:

-Imagine case A, where a user is accessing the website tracking.example.com.
-This website resolves to the CNAME “jentis.com” which is not equal to the original “example.com" the user browsed.
+Imagine case A, where a user is accessing the website tracking.example.com

 In both cases, the cookies set in the response will expire within 7 days.

-A reverse proxy should be hosted by the same server as the webpage’s content to solve this issue.
-It ensures that cookie lifetime won’t be limited by Safari’s ITP since we can guarantee that at least the first 2 octets of the IP addresses are the same.
+To solve this issue, JENTIS provides a reverse proxy configuration that should be hosted by the same server as the webpage’s content.
+It ensures that Safari’s ITP won’t limit cookie lifetime since we can guarantee that at least the first 2 octets of the IP addresses are the same.
 At the same time, all communication happens between the browser and the customer’s web server.

 A reverse proxy is a server positioned between client devices and a web server.
 It intercepts client requests and forwards them to the web server.
 Unlike a forward proxy, which assists the client by forwarding its requests to the internet, a reverse proxy supports the web server by managing incoming requests on its behalf.